microsoft/azure-pipelines-yaml/design/multicheckout.md

 1. My code is in one repository, but I have tools / scripts / dependencies in another repo that I need to build my code.
 2. My code is one repository, but my pipeline YAML is in another.
 3. My code is split up across multiple repos.
-4. I want to control the checkout location of my code.

 ## YAML